 OUSD's cultural values are inclusion, equity, and transparency.
 The District realizes that all stakeholders play key roles in making the system successful, and every group is essential in helping students receive an excellent education.
+Orland Unified School District is committed to providing all students with access to a broad course of study that includes all of the subject areas of K-12!
 Achieving our vision is only possible if we listen to, and act upon those improvement suggestions which maximize benefits for students.
 To avoid "mission drift" (confusion and diffused efforts) we take all suggestions and actively search them for ideas that will create positive impacts in multiple areas.
 For example:

 By focusing on using data to improve instruction, all classrooms will improve outcomes for all students.
 This avoids the see-saw effect of focusing improvement efforts on very specific grade levels or content areas.
 Typically, when a district focuses on improving ELA test scores, the ELA scores may improve, but other content areas stagnate or decline because they are not seen as a priority.
 By focusing on instructional improvement, all students will experience more efficient, effective, and engaging classrooms.
-The success the students experience will add to their feelings of school connectedness, and drive down Chronic Absenteeism.
-When the student's become confident in their ability to master content, they will be more likely to engage in more challenging classes driving up their overall College and Career Readiness.
+The success of the student's experience will add to their feelings of school connectedness, and drive down Chronic Absenteeism.
+When the students become confident in their ability to master content, they will be more likely to engage in more challenging classes driving up their overall College and Career Readiness.
 We call these key areas "Leverage Points".
 Leverage Points create positive ripple effects throughout the system and create increased momentum toward sustainable, systemic improvement.

-The process for stakeholder engagement began prior to the COVID Pandemic outbreak in March of 2020.
-Staff members were engaged at the site levels with root cause analysis and needs assessments.
+The process for stakeholder engagement began prior to the COVID Pandemic outbreak in March 2020.
+Staff members were engaged at the site levels with root cause analysis and need assessments.
 Community groups like the Fire Department and Farm Bureau were visited by administrators and invited to share improvement ideas.
 Board meeting agendas included agenda items specific to the LCAP and focused on the 8 State Priorities.
-District-wide, school site, and departmental staff meetings included agenda items focused on inclusion, improvement, and leverage points.
+District-wide, school-site, and departmental staff meetings included agenda items focused on inclusion, improvement, and leverage points.
 The administration met directly with classified staff by department, explained the LCAP process, and encouraged staff to submit suggestions for improvement.
 Students in both the comprehensive and alternative high schools met with the Superintendent to share their thoughts about needed changes.
 School site councils and ELACs / DELAC served as parent advisory committees.